*An introduction to Redis data types and abstractions

 no element is available".

-Note that you can use 0 as timeout to wait forever for elements, and you can also specify multiple lists and not just one, in order to wait into multiple lists at the same time, and get notified when the first list receives an element.
+Note that you can use 0 as timeout to wait for elements forever, and you can also specify multiple lists and not just one, in order to wait on multiple lists at the same time, and get notified when the first list receives an element.

-- The return value is different compared to RPOP: it is a two elements array since it also includes the name of the key, because BRPOP and BLPOP are able to block waiting for elements from multiple lists.
+- The return value is different compared to RPOP: it is a two-element array since it also includes the name of the key, because BRPOP and BLPOP are able to block waiting for elements from multiple lists.

 - If the timeout is reached, NULL is returned.

 There are more things you should know about lists and blocking ops.
-We suggest you to read the following pages:
+We suggest that you read more on the following:

-- It is possible to build safer queues or rotating queues using RPOPLPUSH.
+- It is possible to build safer queues or rotating queues using LMOVE.

-- There is also a blocking variant of the command, called BRPOPLPUSH.
+- There is also a blocking variant of the command, called BLMOVE.

 So far in our examples we never had to create empty lists before pushing elements, or removing empty lists when they no longer have elements inside.
-It is Redis care to delete keys when lists are left empty, or to create an empty list if the key does not exist and we are trying to add elements to it, for example, with LPUSH.
+It is Redis' responsibility to delete keys when lists are left empty, or to create an empty list if the key does not exist and we are trying to add elements to it, for example, with LPUSH.

-This is not specific to lists, it applies to all the Redis data types composed of multiple elements, so also applies to Sets, Sorted Sets and Hashes.
+This is not specific to lists, it applies to all the Redis data types composed of multiple elements -- Streams, Sets, Sorted Sets and Hashes.

 Basically we can summarize the behavior with three rules:

-- When we add an element to an aggregate data type, if the target key does not exist, an empty aggregate data type is crated before adding the element.
+- When we add an element to an aggregate data type, if the target key does not exist, an empty aggregate data type is created before adding the element.

 - Calling a read-only command such as LLEN (which returns the length of the list), or a write command removing elements, with an empty key, always produces the same result as if the key is holding an empty aggregate type of the type the command expects to find.